 As part of a research project in the University of Ulster in 2009, Róna was involved in the design, development and delivery of a rehabilitation programme for musicians with performance-related musculoskeletal disorders.
 As a result, Róna is adept at assessing and managing musicians with performance-related injuries, which is a great asset to the clinic, since this type of rehabilitation is often neglected, particularly in traditional Irish musicians.

-Having recently completed, and gained a first class honours in a Masters in Medical Science at NUIG (2016 – 2018), and a Diploma in Orthopaedic and Rheumatological Medicine (2017), Róna plans to pursue her studies further with a Masters in Orthopaedic medicine (2019) and a Masters in Healthcare Management (2019-2021).Rona works on Thursday evenings and Saturdays from 10am – 2pm.
+Having recently completed, and gained a first class honours in a Masters in Medical Science at NUIG (2016 – 2018), and a Diploma in Orthopaedic and Rheumatological Medicine (2017), Róna plans to pursue her studies further with a Masters in Orthopaedic medicine (2019) and a Masters in Healthcare Management (2019-2021).Rona works in the Carndonagh clinic every Friday.